Dark-eyed junco: Urbanization

 One such factor may be differences in parasite communities.
 A study comparing urban and non-urban junco populations across California found that specialist blood parasites like Haemoproteus are nearly absent in urban birds, while generalist parasites such as Plasmodium remain common and increase with rainfall.
 This shift in parasite pressure could contribute to physiological or behavioral adaptations distinguishing urban juncos from their rural counterparts.

+A paper published in December 2025 reported that a study of the dark-eyed junco population at the University of California, Los Angeles (UCLA) reports that the bill sizes and shapes of the birds changed during the anthropause.
+Prior to the COVID-19 restrictions the bill morphologies of the junco campus population were significantly different from local wild populations, thought at the time to be at least partly due to their diet being mostly the remains of processed foods consumed by campus humans.
+Birds born during the lockdown had bills that more closely resembled local wildland birds.
+After the lifting of pandemic restrictions the bills of hatchlings quickly returned to pre-Covid morphology.